 Express Entry Draws

-In the first half of 2017, IRCC conducted 16 rounds of invitation, and over 51,000 candidates received invitations to apply (ITAs).
+In the first half of 2017, IRCC conducted 16 rounds of invitation, and over 51,000 candidates received invitations to apply (ITAs) for Canadian Permanent Residency.
 The draw-by-draw breakdown is as follows:

 - January 4, 2017: 2,902 ITAs, lowest CRS score – 468 points